ijnek/gc_spl-docs/tutorial.rst

 To send data from within your own node, simply publish to the ``/gc/return_data`` topic.

-The gc_spl node listens on the ``/gc/return_data`` topic, converts them to UDP packets and sends them to the GameController.
+The game_controller_spl node listens on the ``/gc/return_data`` topic, converts them to UDP packets and sends them to the GameController.

 Bring up a GameController instance with one team set to team 18 (rUNSWift), following instructions in the `GameController`_ README: